Dynamical Degeneracy Splitting and Directional Invisibility in Non-Hermitian Systems: Equal frequency contour and dynamical degeneracy splitting

 where $\bm{K}_\mu(\omega\in\mathbb{R})=\{\bm{k}\in {\rm BZ} | \Re E_\mu(\bm{k})=\omega\}$, and $E_{\mu}(\bm{k})$ represents the $\mu$-th band of the Bloch Hamiltonian $\mathcal{H}(\bm{k})$.

-Here, we discuss the physical meaning of EFC with dynamical degeneracy splitting (DDS).
-As a general assumption, EFC is always formed by simple closed curves without singularities or intersections.
+Here, we discuss the physical meaning of equal-frequency contour with dynamical degeneracy splitting.
+As a general assumption, equal-frequency contour is always formed by simple closed curves without singularities or intersections.
 It means that $\nabla_{\bm{k}}\Re E_\mu(\bm{k})|_{\bm{k}\in \bm{K}_\mu(\omega)}\neq 0$ for $\mu=1,...,m$, which is satisfied for a generic frequency $\omega$.
-For a given frequency $\omega_0$, each point on the EFC corresponds to an excited mode, and the group velocity in real space is along the normal direction at that point, which can be calculated by
+For a given frequency $\omega_0$, each point on the equal-frequency contour corresponds to an excited mode, and the group velocity in real space is along the normal direction at that point, which can be calculated by